Healthcare in the United Kingdom: Private medicine

 Patients can choose to go private, meaning they can choose to pay for private hospital medicine, either out of pocket or through private insurance plans.
 Individual private healthcare and health insurance remains a niche, unregulated market in the UK.
 Most regions do not have sufficiently developed private healthcare infrastructure to provide full patient care.
 The full range of private medical services is available only in limited locations.
 Even when services exist for those who can pay or are insured, the cover of private medical insurance in the UK is often limited to planned procedures.
 As a result, many insured patients will still go to an NHS General Practitioner, obtain NHS prescriptions, and use an NHS emergency department.
 On the other hand, many private healthcare providers, especially in England, will contract with NHS facilities in their locale to provide treatment for patients, particularly in mental health and planned surgery, and conversely, some private treatments are offered for NHS patients.

 Primary care, paid for by the NHS, is almost entirely provided by private contractors – general practitioners, community pharmacists, dentists and opticians – who may provide commercial services in addition to NHS services.

+Healthwatch England found in 2026 that use of private healthcare had increased because of long waiting lists for NHS treatment.
+16% of people they surveyed had used the private sector in 2025, up from 9% in 2023.